How to scale an organisation and not lose your job trying

 Now, it is time to scale the organization.
 Recruitment goes into overdrive.
 Employees multiply, individual roles grow into teams, and there is a rapid surge in communication.
 You will have too many messages to respond to, and your involvement will be expected in way more decisions than you can handle.
 Suddenly, all your processes need to be redesigned to handle larger volumes.

-At this stage, the lack of skilled employees is often an important issue but not necessarily the main barrier for growth.
+At this stage, the lack of skilled employees can be an issue but rarely the main barrier for growth.
 Rather, the tension originates from the lack of a structure to coordinate people and tasks at scale.
 Newly-formed teams don’t yet know how to work together and collaboration between teams leaves a lot to be desired.
 Under these conditions, you can easily spend more time firefighting than working on the company’s future.
 Your options seem to be either giving away all control and risk damaging the quality of offer (and hence losing customers), or being involved in every single decision, giving up on sleep, and alienating the team.
-Naturally, neither option is desirable, nor sustainable.
+Naturally, neither option is desirable nor sustainable.

 Many founders, exhausted by the pressure to balance cash flow between growth and operations, don’t realize the problem is escalating.
 I had the sad occasion to witness such crisis in a well-funded startup.
 As the organisation grew, disengaged employees multiplied, and backstabbing replaced the camaraderie of the early days.
 The number of people and processes had grown beyond what the leadership could manage directly, while a new leadership arrived too late to save the business.